Curriculum Vitae

 Danielle Shepard

-• Quantitatively measured the outputs of homologous leech neurons in several leech species to carry out specific aim one from the 2011-12 VGN grant.
+• Project: Quantitatively measured neuronal and synaptic parameters of homologous leech neurons in two leech species as part of specific aim 1 of the 2011-12 VGN grant.

 Kristen Cowens

-• Primary: Tested the effects of different physiological parameters on the activity patterns and phasing of a computer model of the nervous system to carry out specific aim two from the 2011-12 VGN grant.
+• Project 2: Tested the effects of different physiological parameters on the activity patterns and phasing of a computer model of the nervous system to carry out specific aim two from the 2011-12 VGN grant.

-• Tertiary: Measured the outputs of homologous leech neurons and muscles.
-Performed video analysis of blood flow in juvenile leeches.
+• Project 3: Performed video analysis of blood flow in leeches.

 2010-2011